pivotal-gss/hadooper/README.md

 # Details #
 * Run as root ( or sudo )
-* Add Standalone Hadoop to your existing environment with one command: `./hadooper.sh`
+* Add Hadoop to your environment with one command: `./hadooper.sh` (Single Node Installation)
-* Can be easily integrated with an virtualization project by adding the command to the runtime execution (piv-go-gpdb, spark-cluster,...).
+* Can be easily integrated with an virtualization project by adding the command to the runtime execution...

 # Usage #
 * Run `./hadooper.sh`